josefcs/docker-alpine-templates/README.md

 images built with alpine linux as their base (and some directions if you are coming from a debian based docker image base).

+A part of this repo is used for automated builds on dockerhub: https://hub.docker.com/u/josefcs/

-Ready to clone as a starting base for your own projects :-)
+Also, ready to clone as a starting base for your own projects :-)

 # Motivation